-In 2010, we started our journey by only covering the NBA from our reference website NBAstuffer for a little group of analysts who were in need of data.
+In 2010, we started our journey by only covering the NBA from our reference website NBAstuffer for a little group of researchers who were in need of sports data analysis.
 Throughout the years, our users have encouraged us to extend to other sports.
 This is why we have rebuilt our platform under the BigDataBall brand in 2014.
 We have added WNBA and NFL in 2017, MLB in 2018, and NHL in 2019.
 If you want to vote for a new sport, please do so.

 The Business Model

 BigDataBall aims to help individuals who want to analyze sports data without coding skills.
-Given limited availability and lack of collection time, it is a struggle to access easy-to-manipulate, cleaned-up, and enriched datasets.
-We run a crowd-sourced model where the collected data is being moderated through a couple of processing/analysis software in which we keep investing a significant amount of time and effort to develop and maintain a platform that enables contributing partners to collaborate.
+Given limited availability and lack of collection time, it has been a struggle to access easy-to-manipulate, cleaned-up, and enriched datasets.
+We run a crowd-sourced model where the collected data from partners are being moderated through a couple of processes in which we keep investing to develop in an effort to have contributing partners collaborate in the most efficient way possible.

-As we tried to give a brief regarding how we work, it would not be fair not mentioning that we provide a fast responding email support service to ensure your peace of mind.
+As we tried to give a brief regarding how we work, it wouldn’t be fair not to mention our support service to ensure your peace of mind.
 You will get a response within a 12-hour window.